The Delicious Crescent

 Ingredients

-• 10 tablespoons unsalted butter melted, or 6½ tablespoon oil
+• 10 tablespoons unsalted butter melted (or 6½ tablespoons olive oil)

-• 1 cup sugar 2 tablespoon more if not using raw sugar
+• 1 cup sugar add 2 tablespoons more if not using raw sugar for topping

 • 3 large eggs

-• 1 tablespoon ground anise seeds or less as per taste
+• 1 tablespoon ground anise seeds adjust to taste

 • 2 teaspoons vanilla extract